Mathematics (MATH) Courses

 Homological Algebra and Category Theory

 Axioms of set theory, categories, functors, natural transformations; free, projective, injective and flat modules; tensor products and homology functors, derived functors; dimension theory.
-Also offered, with different requirements, as MATH 4108 for which additional credit is precluded.

 Field theory, algebraic and transcendental extensions, finite fields, Galois groups.
 Modules over principal ideal domains, decomposition of a linear transformation, Jordan normal form.